chrisquince/StrainMetaSim/README.md

 ## Running DESMAN on the complex mock

+We now describe how to perform a complete analysis binning and resolving strains on this synthetic community.
+Some of these steps are time consuming so we provide the option to download the output instead.
 This assumes that DESMAN and CONCOCT are installed and their paths set to the variables DESMAN and CONCOCT respectively e.g. (changing paths to your system set-up):